wikimedia/integration-docroot/README.md

 See also <https://wikitech.wikimedia.org/wiki/Doc.wikimedia.org>.

-CI published files are available outside of the document root, one thus have to set the environment variable `WMF_DOC_PATH` to indicate where the files are located.
+CI published files are available outside the document root, one thus have to set the environment variable `WMF_DOC_PATH` to indicate where the files are located.
 We serve first from the document root and fallback to that directory if nothing was found.